Llenar70/allye-doc/DB Connector.md

 6. Click the `Save / Update` button to save the connection information.
 7. Click the `Connect` button.
 If the status display shows "Connected", the connection is successful.

+### Example 3: Connect to Amazon Redshift Serverless using IAM Authentication
+<span style="color:red; font-weight:bold;">Prerequisites: The `redshift_connector[sqlalchemy]` library must be installed (`pip install "redshift_connector[sqlalchemy]"`).
+Your AWS credentials must be configured (e.g., via an AWS profile or by providing keys).</span>
+1. In the right pane, select "Redshift" from the "DB Type" dropdown.
+2. Select "serverless" as the "Redshift Type".
+3. Enter your serverless "Workgroup Name".
+4. Select "IAM Authentication" as the "Authentication Method".
+5. Enter the "Host" (endpoint) and "Port" for your serverless workgroup.
+6. Enter the "Database" name and the "Database Username" (the user created in Redshift for IAM access).
+7. In the "AWS Credentials" section, enter your "AWS Profile" name (e.g., `default`) or provide your "Access Key ID" and "Secret Access Key".
+8. Enter the AWS "Region" where your workgroup is located (e.g., `us-east-1`).
+9. Provide a "Connection Name" (e.g., `My Redshift IAM`).
+10. Click the `Save / Update` button.
+If the auto-test option is enabled, it will test the connection.
+11. Click the `Connect` button to establish the connection.

-### Example 3: Reuse a saved connection setting
+### Example 4: Reuse a saved connection setting
 1. When the widget opens, previously saved connections are displayed in the list in the left pane.
 2. Click the desired connection name from the list (e.g., `My Local PostgreSQL`).
 3. The information for the selected connection is automatically loaded into the form in the right pane.
 4. Click the `Connect` button to reconnect to the database.

-### Example 4: Duplicate an existing connection setting and modify parts of it
+### Example 5: Duplicate an existing connection setting and modify parts of it
 1. Select the source connection setting from the list in the left pane.
 2. Click the `Clone` button in the right pane.
 3. A new connection entry, with "- Copy" (or "- Copy 2", etc., to avoid duplicates) appended to the original connection name, is created in the list in the left pane, and its information is loaded into the form in the right pane.